jajclement/hotSSDS/README.md

 ** NOTE: The genome files MUST be named genome.XXX - other names will cause errors (i.e. mm10.fa / hg19_genome.fa / etc ...)

 ### Temp folder requirements
 The pipeline requires a high-level temporary folder called /lscratch.
 On a SLURM-based HPC, each job is assigned a global id ($SLURM_JOBID) and this is appended to the temp folder name for each process.
-This is currently hard-coded.
+This can be modified in the config.nf file.
 Thus, there is a requirement for :

 /lscratch folder for temporary files
 SLURM_JOBID global variable for each HPC job.